Aman Android SDK

 You can use our SDK in testing mode while developing and integrating by configuring

-the sandBox
+the sandBox to true:

 PaymentTask.sandBox = true